zbMATHOpen/linksApi/README.md

     pip install .
     ```

-    This will install the API as a package (dlmfapi) in the virtual environment.
+    This will install the API as a package (zbmath_link_api) in the virtual environment.
-    Fill out the config_template fields:
-    enter your database URI, and the configuration settings
-    (development: config.DevelopmentConfig or production: config.ProductionConfig)
-    you plan to use.
-    If you have an API key for the write functions, uncomment
-    and enter them in the 'key' field.
-    Rename config_template.ini to config.ini

     Note: to install the API as a package outside the virtual environment,
     deactivate your virtual environment,